The Pub of Pubs*

 Anyway, we compared the way these three grew in the lab and showed they were pretty much the same.
 So that apple didn't fall far from the tree.

 In the meantime, we noticed that after 30 days (that's a long time, y'all), there was still a lot of detectable RNA so we were like - what the hell, let's see if it grows.

 They grew.
 So these suckers last a long time in acellular environments, which means more hypotheses to test!

 Inspired by this tweet: Aviation Gin and sugar free pink lemonade bc were trying to shed our quarantine 15.

-This is a pre-print that outlines how we set up a COVID testing lab in March, and a model depicting the impact on area hospitals.
+This paper outlines how we set up a COVID testing lab in March, and a model depicting the impact on area hospitals.
 We tested over 4k individuals in 10 weeks and saved the hospitals A TON of PPE.

 I only had like 1 nervous breakdown and I may have hidden under a desk in the lab at some point.

 Spritz Valley Fever

 August 7, 2020